Commercial interior fit-up; taproom, wine bar, coffee shop, provisions

 Pallet Wood Treatment

-The entire front of the bar was built using reclaimed pallet wood.
-However, we did not use the parts of the pallet that people tend to use for reclaimed furniture.
-Instead of using the top deck boards, we used the pieces of wood that are placed between the two decks of the pallet.
+The entire front of the bar was built using reclaimed pallet wood, but not the parts typically used in reclaimed furniture design.
+Instead of using the top deck boards, we refashioned the pieces of wood that are placed between the two decks of the pallet.
 This added layers of depth to the front treatment and completely changed the feel of the space.
-We used zinc for the bar top and added a coat of patina to add some character and age.
+We used zinc for the bar top and finished it with a patina to add some again and character.

 Behind the coffee station (pictured above), we cut the deck boards from the pallets into diamond shapes.
-When placed together to create the wall treatment, the individual pieces took on a 3D dimension!
+When arranged together to create the wall treatment, the individual pieces took on a 3D effect that draws visual focus.